 Stuart Randall, who plays Gordon, the leader of the Upriver People, was originally a singer, and tried his luck in Hollywood in 1950.
 Almost exclusively stuck in B movie supporting parts, he was nonetheless well served by his strong, chiseled features and dark, clean voice.
 These were features that often caused him to be cast as Native American, but just as often as ruffian or henchman.
 Still, I’d bet my Stetson that of the over 150 roles he did in film or TV, over half were as sheriff or marshal.
 Friends of old western TV series will no doubt now Randall’s face, even if the name may be unfamiliar, as he appeared in almost all the classic westerns series in the fifties and sixties, from The Lone Ranger to Cimarron City, from The Texan and Wagon Train to Laramie and Bonanza.
 He appeared in a number of Jack Pollexfen’s films, including The Indestructible Man (1956), as the police captain.

 As Prince Robert’s right hand, prolific character actor, stocky Robert Bice did one of his many substantial, if not always memorable, supporting parts.
 Much like Randall, Bice was a western staple who had better luck on TV than on the big screen.
 He is also of some SF interest.
 He had a small role as an Eskimo chief in Red Snow, and a larger one in Invasion, U.S.A., where he played one of the five main characters hypnotised by “Mr Ohman” into believing swarthy hordes of Asian communists have invaded the US.
-He had smaller roles in Port Sinister, The Snow Creature (1954) and Space Master X-7 (1958), and yet a substantial role in the cult classic It!
+He had smaller roles in Port Sinister, The Snow Creature (1954, review) and Space Master X-7 (1958), and yet a substantial role in the cult classic It!
 The Terror from Beyond Space (1958), as Major John Purdue aboard a space ship invaded by an alien.
 Bice plays the character who crawls down an airduct in one of the film’s most memorable scenes — one which would come to inspire Alien (1979) and a number of other movies.